Ranking-VMR/TVR-Ranking/README.md

 ### 4. Inferring
-The checkpoint can all be accessed from Hugging Face [TVR-Ranking](https://huggingface.co/axgroup/TVR-Ranking).
+[ToDo] The checkpoint can all be accessed from Hugging Face [TVR-Ranking](https://huggingface.co/axgroup/TVR-Ranking).
-(todo)

 ## Citation
 If you feel this project helpful to your research, please cite our work.